Isaac Windes - Reporter

 To find a portfolio of all published work, visit authory.com/isaacwindes.

-The portfolio covers a range of topics, from sustainability journalism reported from the Arizona PBS bureau in Washington D.C., to political reporting on the 2016 election reported for ASU's student newspaper The State Press and education reporting.
+The portfolio covers a range of topics, from sustainability journalism reported from the Arizona PBS bureau in Washington D.C., to early childhood education issues covered in Fort Worth.

-After graduating Windes was selected as the Arizona Republic Don Bolles fellow for Investigative Journalism.
-He spent 6 months reporting on natural disaster response and recovery in America, producing several articles and aiding in the production of three episodes of a docuseries for the Carnegie Knight News 21 reporting initiative.
-The project won numerous awards, including the Investigative Reporters and Editors Collegiate Investigative Journalism award, the Robert F Kennedy Journalism Award, the Online Journalism Association Pro-Am Student Award, the Editor and Publisher Eppy Award and second place in the BEA Festival of the arts.
+Windes was the 2019 Arizona Republic Don Bolles fellow for Investigative Journalism.
+Through the Carnegie Knight News 21 reporting initiative, he spent 6 months reporting on natural disaster response and recovery in America, producing several articles and aiding in the production of three episodes of a docuseries.

-Windes also worked as a runner for CNN in Philadelphia during the 2016 Democratic National Convention, a fellow for the ideas journalism magazine Zocalo Public Square in Los Angeles and a reporter for ASU's office of Strategic and Media Communications in Tempe, Arizona.
+Other professional experiences by Windes include stints as a fellow for the ideas journalism magazine Zocalo Public Square in Los Angeles, a reporting intern for the Arizona Capitol Times and a reporter for ASU's office of Strategic and Media Communications in Tempe, Arizona.